-Types Of Business Entities
+What are the Different Types Of Business Entities?

-I must start this review with a disclaimer…I am not an Attorney, Enrolled Agent, nor a Certified Public Accountant.
-The review below of the Types of Business Entities is not intended to give you legal or tax advice.
+I must start this review with a disclaimer: I am not an attorney, an Enrolled Agent, or a Certified Public Accountant.
+The review below of the types of business entities is not intended to give you legal or tax advice.
 It is based on my personal experience and knowledge gained from owning and operating several businesses over a period of 40 years.

 Limited Liability Company (LLC):

 The Limited Liability Company is a newer business entity.
-It is a separate, distinct, legal entity as is a Corporation.
+It is a separate, distinct, legal entity, as is a corporation.
 Wyoming enacted the first LLC legislation in 1977.
-Even though other States followed Wyoming’s lead and enacted their own LLC legislation, LLCs were not widely recognized and acknowledged until the IRS finally ruled on the LLC’s tax status in 1988.
+Even though other states followed Wyoming’s lead and enacted their own LLC legislation, LLCs were not widely recognized and acknowledged until the IRS finally ruled on the LLC’s tax status in 1988.
 They are now one of the most popular of all the business entities.
-In many States, the number of newly formed LLCs exceeds the number of newly formed Corporations each year.
+In many states, the number of newly formed LLCs exceeds the number of newly formed corporations each year.

 Nevada allows an LLC to be formed with only one member.
 Completing the Articles of Organization and paying the Filing Fee is all that is necessary to set up an LLC in the State of Nevada.

-Usually an Operating Agreement is drawn up like in a partnership.
-It should state the duties and obligations of the members, how the LLC will be managed and how the profits are to be divided and how member’s interests may be sold.
+Usually, an Operating Agreement is drawn up like in a partnership.
+It should state the duties and obligations of the members, how the LLC will be managed, and how the profits are to be divided, and how members’ interests may be sold.

-There are two specialized LLCs that are available in Nevada.
-Series and Restricted.
+There are two specialized LLCs that are available in Nevada: series and restricted.

 Series Limited Liability Company:

-Another option may be to form a Series LLC.
-Although each division of a Series LLC can own separate assets, incur separate liabilities, and have different managers and members, a Series LLC pays one only filing fee and files one income tax return each year, as long as each series member is also a founding member of the LLC.
-When non-founding members are added to a newly created division within the Series LLC, that new division should file a separate partnership tax return for that division.
+Another option may be to form a series LLC.
+Although each division of a series LLC can own separate assets, incur separate liabilities, and have different managers and members, a series LLC pays only one filing fee and files one income tax return each year, as long as each series member is also a founding member of the LLC.
+When non-founding members are added to a newly created division within the series LLC, that new division should file a separate partnership tax return for that division.

 Restricted Limited Liability Company:

-The corporate creditors cannot attach the shareholders non business assets.
+The corporate creditors cannot attach the shareholder’s non-business assets.

-Shareholders elect a Board of Directors to manage the business for them.
-In Nevada, a Corporation needs only one Shareholder and one Director.
-This can be the same person.
+Shareholders elect a board of directors to manage the business for them.
+In Nevada, a corporation needs only one shareholder and one director; this can be the same person.

-The “S” Corporation is a regular C Corporation that meets certain requirements under Subchapter S of the Internal Revenue Code.
-The Corporation has a special tax designation that allows the income and expenses of the Corporation to be ignored at the corporate level so that the shareholders pay taxes on the net income earned and claim all losses of the Corporation on their personal income tax returns.
-As with a “C” Corporation, for the small corporation, it is possible to minimize or eliminate these taxes by paying the owners a salary.
+The “s” corporation is a regular c corporation that meets certain requirements under Subchapter S of the Internal Revenue Code.
+The corporation has a special tax designation that allows the income and expenses of the corporation to be ignored at the corporate level so that the shareholders pay taxes on the net income earned and claim all losses of the corporation on their personal income tax returns.
+As with a “c” corporation, for the small corporation, it is possible to minimize or eliminate these taxes by paying the owners a salary.

-Partnerships and LLCs have flexibility in how such items are allocated as long as it is not done for tax avoidance purposes.
+Partnerships and LLCs have flexibility in how such items are allocated, as long as it is not done for tax avoidance purposes.

 Charging Order Protection:

-The main disadvantage is that the General Partnership has a severe liability to persons injured by the partnership.
-All partners are jointly liable for the debts and the judgments of the Partnership.
-If one of the partners commits to a business endeavor, in the name of the company, each and every partner could be held personally liable for that business endeavor’s obligations and liabilities resulting in a huge, personal, financial exposure.
+The main disadvantage is that the general partnership has a severe liability to persons injured by the partnership.
+All partners are jointly liable for the debts and the judgments of the partnership.
+If one of the partners commits to a business endeavor in the name of the company, each and every partner could be held personally liable for that business endeavor’s obligations and liabilities, resulting in a huge, personal financial exposure.

 Restricted Limited Partnership: